Welcome to Priesthorpe School

 Message From Headteacher, Martin Blacoe

-Priesthorpe is a popular and successful Specialist Sports College that prides itself on being at the heart of the community it serves.
+Priesthorpe is a popular and successful Secondary school that prides itself on being at the heart of the community it serves.
+We are a co-operative foundation school and part of the Leeds Co-Operative Schools Network.

 A commitment to consistently high quality teaching and learning and good behaviour provides a platform to deliver an exciting, innovative and personalised curriculum.
 This enables our students to be the best that they can be, achieve excellent outcomes and develop into citizens of the future who are well equipped for the world of work and beyond.